-The analysis of the requirements for the proposed concept is backed by a theoretical examination of the existing compatibility testing strategies in virtual commissioning (VC) and cyber security (CS).
-These strategies serve as a valuable foundation for developing a compatibility testing concept and are described in the following sections of this article (see sections 2.1 - 2.4).
+The analysis of the requirements for the proposed concept was backed by a theoretical examination of the existing compatibility testing strategies in virtual commissioning (VC) and cyber security (CS).
+These strategies serve as a valuable foundation for developing a compatibility testing concept and are described in the following sections of this article (see Sections 2.1-2.4).

-The primary criterion for inclusion in compatibility testing, for both VC and CS, is the presence of a model to test against.
-Consequently, only two test strategies meet this criterion and are classified as essential for compatibility testing.
+The primary criterion for inclusion in compatibility testing, for both VC and CS, was the presence of a model to test against.
+Consequently, only two test strategies met this criterion and were classified as essential for compatibility testing.

-In the following section the most important literature findings, which were found to be most beneficial to the proposed concept, are highlighted.
-From virtual commissioning the testing strategies Software-in-the-Loop (SiL) and Hardware-in-the-loop (HiL) were found to be a good source of guidance for the development of the proposed concept.
-The findings from current literature developments are highlighted in chapter 2.1 and chapter 2.2).
+In the following section, the most important literature findings, which were found to be most beneficial to the proposed concept, are highlighted.
+From virtual commissioning of the testing strategies, Software-in-the-Loop (SiL) and Hardware-in-the-loop (HiL) were found to be a good source of guidance for the development of the proposed concept.
+The findings from current developments in the literature are highlighted in Sections 2.1 and 2.2.
 The other major literature topic which was used to influence the concept development was cyber security.
-The test strategy of anomaly-based detection (see chapter 2.4) from the topic of cyber security, was found to be connected to an approach which could be used for the proposed concept.
+The test strategy of anomaly-based detection (see Section 2.4), from the topic of cyber security, was found to be connected to an approach which could be used for the proposed concept.

 2.1.
-Software-in-the-loop
+Software-in-the-Loop

-In the SiL approach, a virtual PLC is instantiated to test the automation code associated with the behavior models in the simulation layer [8].
+In the SiL approach, a virtual PLC is instantiated to test the automation code associated with the behavior models in the simulation layer [9].

-This approach makes it possible to integrate software components with an environment simulation [9].
+This approach makes it possible to integrate software components with an environmental simulation [10].
 In addition, this approach enables very fast testing of different scenarios and control algorithms and their flexibility.

-The costs for implementing an SiL environment are around sixty times lower than for a hardware-in-the-loop (HiL) environment.
-The SiL environment can be available to any developer, while separate equipment is required for HiL [9].
+The costs for implementing an SiL environment are around sixty times lower than those for an HiL environment.
+The SiL environment can be available to any developer, while separate equipment is required for HiL [10].

 SiL tests are carried out by running the software on normal PC hardware, which makes it possible to identify the most important errors in the functional area.
-However, the compiler and the processor of a PC may behave differently than on the final automation platform[10].
+However, the compiler and the processor of a PC may behave differently than on the final automation platform [11].

 2.2.
-Hardware-in-the-loop
+Hardware-in-the-Loop